 About Our Club

-Situated at the northern tip of the Southern Alps near the beautiful Nelson Lakes National Park, Nelson Lakes Gliding Club is one of NZ’s best soaring sites.
+Located at the northern tip of the Southern Alps near the beautiful Nelson Lakes National Park, the Nelson Lakes Gliding Club is considered one of the best soaring sites in New Zealand.

 Flying Area

-The winch launch gets us some 1600-1700 feet above the valley floor and level with the two low ridges on either side.
-These nursery ridges give us ridge or thermal lift and from them we normally progress onto the Southern Alps.
-The local mountain peaks of the Southern Alps range from 5000 to over 7000 feet above sea level and are often snow-capped.
+The winch launch takes us to about 1500-1700 feet above the valley floor, aligning us with two low ridges that provide ridge or thermal lift.
+From here, we usually continue on to the Southern Alps.
+The peaks of the Southern Alps range from 5000 to over 7000 feet above sea level and are often covered in snow.

 Location